-At Mosby Woods, kids and families are in lots of diverse groups that overlap and intersect with each other.
+At Mosaic, kids and families are in lots of diverse groups that overlap and intersect with each other.
 Imagine gender identity, racial identity, ability, disability, personality, sexual orientation, ethnicity, nationality, language, past experiences, religion, and other beliefs as colorful circles that overlap to make an enormous mix of thousands of traits among people who interact with each other each day.
 What an amazing gift to be part of this mix!

 Sometimes our differences can feel exciting, and sometimes they can feel like walls.
 One word to describe this mix is "Intersectionality."
 Consider watching these videos with your kids to help them grasp the concept that we all move through life with lots of identities that might help us or hurt us in the world.
 Regardless of how society sees us, we all matter, we all have something to say, and we can all learn a lot from each other if we are willing to listen.